animehunter123/copypasta2/README.md

 # Todo
 * BUG: WHEN UPLOADING A FILE, then ADDING A COMMENT, it made 2 cards instead of 1
-* FR: Make thte total size show the used disk space
-* FR: Make the Monaco TextArea to be modern font looking, its kinda meh atm, nerdfont fira would be cool
 * TST: Do a test to ensure 14 day'eth old'eth card got deleted'eth!

 ...
 Before Final Release